Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

 It is worth comparing point \eqref{item_intro_ds_combo_condition} in \cref{mainthm_ds_equivalents} with a recent result of Kennedy, Raum, and Salomon \cite[Thm.
 8.2]{kennedy_raum_salomon_2022}.
 In the context of the positive integers, it is a consequence of their result that a set $A \subseteq \N$ is dynamically syndetic if and only if there exists $B \subseteq A$ such that for all finite $F_1 \subseteq B$ and $F_2 \subseteq \N \setminus B$, the set

 is syndetic.
 It is not hard to see that a set $B \subseteq \N$ satisfies the condition in \eqref{eq:new_B'} if and only if its indicator function $1_B$ is a uniformly recurrent point in the full shift $(\{0,1\}^{\N}, \sigma)$; see \cref{sec_top_dynamics} for the notation and terminology.
 That a set is dynamically syndetic if and only if it contains such a subset follows then from, eg., \cite[Prop.
 2.3]{huang_ye_2005} (see also \cref{thm:simple_equivalent_dS}).
-The condition in \cref{mainthm_ds_equivalents} \eqref{item_intro_ds_combo_condition} is substantially weaker than that in \eqref{eq:new_B'}.
-In particular, it does not imply that the point $1_B$ is uniformly recurrent.
+A main novelty of \cref{mainthm_ds_equivalents} is that the condition in \eqref{item_intro_ds_combo_condition} is substantially weaker than the one in \eqref{eq:new_B'}, in the sense that nothing is required of the complement $\N \setminus B$.
+In particular, the condition in \eqref{item_intro_ds_combo_condition} does not imply that the point $1_B$ is uniformly recurrent.
 This weaker condition translates to an easier-to-verify sufficient condition for dynamical syndeticity.

 The following is an analogous characterization for dynamically central syndetic sets. \cref{intro_mainthm_full_chars_of_dcsyndetic} is proved in \cref{sec_char_of_ds_and_dcs}.

 \begin{Maintheorem} Let $A \subseteq \N$.
 The following are equivalent. \begin{enumerate} \item The set $A$ is dynamically central syndetic.